Jo Ellen Litz: Conservationist

-Litz is a lifetime member and president (1988–present) of the Swatara Watershed Association.
-She edits Swatara News, (1988-1995 and 1997–2020) and published EELS—Envisioning an Environmental Legacy for the Swatara as well as Mills and Bank Barns.
+Litz is a lifetime member and served as president (1988–2020) of the Swatara Watershed Association.
+She edited Swatara News, (1988-1995 and 1997–2020) and published EELS—Envisioning an Environmental Legacy for the Swatara as well as Mills and Bank Barns.

 Around 1986, Litz and a group of citizens became concerned about landfills being projected close to the Swatara Creek in Schuylkill County, Pennsylvania.
 As a result, they formed a volunteer association known as Citizens Coordinating for Clean Water (CCCW).
 This group became active regarding broader aspects concerning the Swatara Creek Watershed and eventually incorporated as the Swatara Watershed Association, Inc.